Dawn Aerospace

-Dawn Aerospace is a space company based in the United States of America, the Netherlands and New Zealand.
-The company currently manufactures satellite propulsion systems with lower greenhouse potential and nontoxic materials, as well as an unmanned suborbital spaceplanes with rapidly reusable flight characteristics.
+Dawn Aerospace is a space transportation company building both in-space propulsion systems and a space launch vehicle.
+The company currently manufactures satellite propulsion systems with nontoxic propellants, as well as an uncrewed suborbital spaceplane with rapidly reusable flight characteristics.

 History

-Dawn Aerospace was co-founded in 2016 by New Zealand brothers, Stefan Powell and James Powell, as well as Jeroen Wink (from the Netherlands), with Tobias Knop with Robert Werner (both from Germany).
+Dawn Aerospace was co-founded in 2017 by Stefan Powell (New Zealand / Netherlands dual citizen), Jeroen Wink (from the Netherlands), James Powell (New Zealand / Netherlands dual citizen), Tobias Knop (Germany), and Robert Werner (Germany).

 In 2018, Dawn Aerospace raised $3.5m in seed funding from New Zealand, American and Dutch investors.
 Further investment of an undisclosed figure was made in 2021 by Movac and others.

 In 2020, Dawn Aerospace successfully performed atmospheric testing of their Dawn MK II spaceplane, verifying its flight characteristics before future 2023 testing of a larger platform.

-Satellite Propulsion Hardware
+Satellite propulsion hardware

-Dawn Aerospace currently produces hardware for Small satellites, to include thrusters and propellants.
+Dawn Aerospace currently produces hardware for small satellites, to include thrusters and propellants.

-Dawn areospace has provided the propellant to Pixxel, an Indian based space organization.
+Dawn aerospace has provided the propulsion to Pixxel, an Indian based space organization.